JHDatz/TwitterBotProject/README.md

 https://djunicode.in/

-*This Folder represents the most up-to-date version of the project.
-For seeing the project as it looked a week after the Final Presentation, please see the Sports Injury Classification Repository.*
+*This Folder represents the project as it looked a week after the Final Presentation.
+To see the project as it currently stands, please go to https://github.com/JHDatz/UnicodeProjects/tree/main/Twitter%20Project*